 Master of Health Informatics Career and Salary

 Health informatics—also referred to as health care informatics—is a multidisciplinary area of expertise that applies health information technology, computer science, management skills and other disciplines to the health care industry.
-Health informatics can refer to the management and use of a patient’s health care information, especially when it comes to using information technology to analyze health data and other records to improve health care outcomes.
+Health informatics refers to the management and use of a patient’s health care information, especially the use of information technology to analyze health data and other records to improve health care outcomes.

-Preparing people for health informatics careers may involve earning a master’s in health care informatics, but not all educational institutions offer a program in this field.
+Preparing people for health informatics careers may involve earning a master’s degree in health care informatics, but not all educational institutions offer such a program.
 Our health care informatics job and salary guide can help you determine if a career in health informatics is right for you.

 Health Informatics Degree Careers Description